 - Tabar, P. (2014) “‘Political Remittances’: the case of Lebanese expatriates voting in national elections”.
 Journal of Intercultural Studies, Vol. 35, Issue 4.

-- Tabar, P., Noble, G. and Poynting, S. (2010) Being Lebanese in Australia: Identity, racism and the ethnic field (Institute for Migration Studies).
-You can access a soft copy of the book here.
+- Tabar, P., Noble, G. and Poynting, P. (2010) On Being Lebanese in Australia: Identity, Racism and the Ethnic Field, the Institute for Migration Studies, LAU Press, Beirut.

 - PhD in Sociology/Anthropology from Macquarie University, Sydney, Australia